 People who undergo a transplant need a personal caregiver to help with their treatment and recovery.
 Your caregiver should be a responsible family member or friend who can provide physical care, observation, and emotional support for you throughout the transplant process.
 As part of planning ahead for your transplant, it is important to decide who can be your caregiver.

-Typical caregivers help in these ways:
+Caregivers typically help in these ways:

 - Making arrangements, such as transportation to and from the clinic